-If the club or society has a 31 March balance date, you have until 7 July 2020 to send in the return (unless you have been granted an extension of time).
+If the club or society has a 31 March balance date, you have until 7 July 2021 to send in the return, unless you have been granted an extension of time.
 If you have a balance date other than 31 March the return date may be different.
-Call us on 0800 377 774 if you're not sure.
+Contact us if you're not sure of the filing date.

-If the club or society is the client of an agent, you may have until 31 March 2021 to file.
+If the club or society is the client of an agent, you may have until 31 March 2022 to complete the return.
 Contact your agent for more information.